 A typical PKI includes the following key elements:

-- A registration authority, often called a subordinate CA, certified by a root CA to issue certificates for specific uses permitted by the root
+- A registration authority (RA), often called a subordinate CA, issues PKI certificates.
+The RA is certified by a root CA and authorized to issue certificates for specific uses permitted by the root.

-A CA issues digital certificates to entities and individuals after verifying their identity.
-It signs these certificates using its private key; its public key is made available to all interested parties in a self-signed CA certificate.
-CAs use this trusted root certificate to create a "chain of trust" -- many root certificates are embedded in Web browsers so they have built-in trust of those CAs.
-Web servers, email clients, smartphones and many other types of hardware and software also support PKI and contain trusted root certificates from the major CAs.
+A CA issues digital certificates to entities and individuals; applicants may be required to verify their identity with increasing degrees of assurance for certificates with increasing levels of validation.
+The issuing CA digitally signs certificates using its secret key; its public key and digital signature are made available for authentication to all interested parties in a self-signed CA certificate.
+CAs use the trusted root certificate to create a "chain of trust;" many root certificates are embedded in web browsers so they have built-in trust of those CAs.
+Web servers, email clients, smartphones and many other types of hardware and software -- including IoT devices -- also support PKI and contain trusted root certificates from the major CAs.

 Along with an entity's or individual's public key, digital certificates contain information about the algorithm used to create the signature, the person or entity identified, the digital signature of the CA that verified the subject data and issued the certificate, the purpose of the public key encryption, signature and certificate signing, as well as a date range during which the certificate can be considered valid.